Hudson Valley Prostitution Ring Leaders Charged Following Yearlong Investigation

-Orange County residents Carlos Perez-Hernandez, age 46, and Bertha Correales, age 73, both of the City of Middletown were arrested around 2 p.m. on Wednesday, Dec.
+Orange County residents Carlos Perez-Hernandez, age 46, and Bertha Correales, age 73, both of Middletown, were arrested around 2 p.m. on Wednesday, Dec.
 6, following a no-knock warrants search.

 During the execution of the search warrant, officers recovered ledgers detailing the schedule of prostitution activity, evidence of an accounting system for prostitution records, a large supply of contraceptives, and $3,089 in cash, said Lt.
 Jeffery Thoelen of the Middletown Police.